healeycodes/nodots-lang/README.md

 It's a tree-walk interpreter implemented in Python, using [Lark](https://lark-parser.readthedocs.io/en/latest/index.html) for parsing.

-See `ideas.md` for what might be coming next.

 See `grammar.py` for the [EBNF](https://lark-parser.readthedocs.io/en/latest/grammar.html#general-syntax-and-notes)-ish language grammar.

 As linked at the top of this README, I've written two blog posts about this project.